gholtzap/kingston-invest/README.md

 Here you can create your own custom indices.
 Want to create the next SP500?
 Test it out here. <br>
 Instructions are found inside the index-maker folder, read ``usage.md``.

+## Timing
+Determines if it's the right time or not to buy stocks you're interested in, using the 2Q formula.<br>
+Instructions are found inside the timing folder, read ``timing.py``.
 ## Collage
 #### Description: <br>
 Generates a collage of all your favorite stocks and/or sets it as your desktop wallpaper.